bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 [`HashMap`]: https://doc.rust-lang.org/std/collections/struct.HashMap.html
 [`World`]: https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html

-## Spawning and despawning entities
+## Spawning and Despawning Entities

 Before you can do much of anything in Bevy, you'll need to **spawn** your first entity, adding it to the app's [`World`].
 Once entities exist, they can likewise be despawned, deleting all of the data stored in their components and removing it from the world.